Ryan Aument: Military career

 Ryan served as a captain in the United States Army during Operation Iraqi Freedom, briefly commanding an infantry company of 150 soldiers after his company commander was wounded in action.
 He also served on battalion staff as a Civil Affairs officer.
-During his military career, Ryan earned several awards, including the Bronze Star Medal, Army Commendation Medal, Army Achievement Medal and Army Parachutist Badge.
+During his military career, Aument earned several awards, including the Bronze Star Medal, Army Commendation Medal, Army Achievement Medal and Army Parachutist Badge.
 He graduated from The Citadel, the Military College of South Carolina, in 1999.